OpenGeoHub/spatial-sampling-ml/docs/sampling.md

    (b) testing for **Complete Spatial Randomness** [@schabenberger2005statistical] using e.g. [spatstat.core::mad.test](https://rdrr.io/cran/spatstat.core/man/dclf.test.html) and/or [dbmss::Ktest](https://rdrr.io/cran/dbmss/man/Ktest.html);
 2. In _feature space_:
    (a) occurrence probability analysis using the [maxlike package](https://rdrr.io/github/rbchan/maxlike/man/maxlike-package.html);
-   (b) unsupervised clustering of the feature space using e.g. `h2o.kmeans`, then determining if any of the clusters are significantly under-represented / under-sampled;
+   (b) **unsupervised clustering** of the feature space using e.g. `h2o.kmeans`, then determining if any of the clusters are significantly under-represented / under-sampled;
    (c) estimating **Area of Applicability** based on similarities between training prediction and feature spaces [@meyer2021predicting];

-Plotting generated sampling points both on a map and _feature space map_ helps detect possible extrapolation problems (Fig. \@ref(fig:eberg-fs2)).
-If you detect problems in feature space representation based on the an existing point sampling set, you can try to reduce those problems by adding additional samples e.g. through **covariate space infill sampling** [@Brus2021sampling] or through 2nd round sampling and then re-analysis.
+Plotting generated sampling points both on a map and _feature space map_ helps detect possible extrapolation problems in a sampling design (Fig. \@ref(fig:eberg-fs2)).
+If you detect problems in feature space representation based on an existing point sampling set, you can try to reduce those problems by adding additional samples e.g. through **covariate space infill sampling** [@Brus2021sampling] or through 2nd round sampling and then re-analysis.
 These methods are discussed in further chapters.